-The numerical examinations of the theory presented above were carried out in a fourlayer sphere model with anisotropic skull compartment whose parameterization is shown Algorithm 3 V-cycle MG : $(K_h, \underline{u}h, \underline{j}h, \nu_F, \nu_B) \rightarrow (\underline{u}h)$ if CoarseGrid then $\underline{u}h \leftarrow \text{DirectSolve}(K_h\underline{u}h = \underline{j}h)$ else $\underline{u}h \leftarrow \nu_F$ TIMES SMOOTH FORWARD $(K_h, \underline{u}h, \underline{j}h)$ $\underline{d}h = K_h\underline{u}h - \underline{j}h$ $\underline{d}H = P{h,H}^{tr}\underline{d}h$ $\underline{w}H = 0$ $\underline{w}H = \text{MG}(K_H, \underline{w}H, \underline{d}H)$ $\underline{w}h = P{h,H}\underline{w}H$ $\underline{u}h = \underline{u}h - \underline{w}h$ $\underline{u}h \leftarrow \nu_B$ TIMES SMOOTH BACKWARD $(K_h, \underline{u}h, \underline{j}h)$ end if in Table 1.
-For the choice of these parameters, we closely followed [11,15].
+The numerical examinations of the theory presented above were carried out in a four-layer sphere model with anisotropic skull compartment whose parameterization is shown in Table 1.
+For the choice of these parameters, we closely followed [12,15].
 Forward solutions were computed for dipoles of 1 nAm amplitude located on the y axis at depths of 0% to 98.7% (in 1 mm steps) of the brain compartment (78 mm radius) using both radial (directed away from the center of the model) and tangential (directed parallel to the scalp surface) dipole orientations.
 Eccentricity is defined here as the percent ratio of the distance between the source location and the model midpoint divided by the radius of the inner sphere (78 mm).
 The most eccentric source position considered was thus only 1 mm below the CSF compartment.
 To achieve error measures which were independent of the specific choice of the sensor configuration, we distributed 748 electrodes in a regular fashion over the outer sphere surface.
-All simulations ran on a Linux-PC with an Intel Pentium 4 processor (3.2GHz) using the SimBio software environment [30].
+All simulations ran on a Linux-PC with an Intel Pentium 4 processor (3.2 GHz) using the SimBio software environment [31] in which the algebraic multi-grid solver package PEBBLES was embedded [9,42,39,10].